 Javascript Scenario

-This feature require Javascript Rendering enabled and the target page must be an html page, otherwise it's not executed.
+This feature requires Javascript Rendering enabled and the target page must be of HTML type.

 Javascript scenario details are available in the API response result.browser_data.js_scenario as well as the monitoring dashboard: